Taekwondo New Zealand Kukkiwon Cup International Open 2026

 Kyorugi draw will be published online at www.nzkukkiwoncup.co.nz and online at www.smoothcomp.com

-Kyorugi draw will be able to be downloaded and printed.
+Kyorugi draws will be able to be downloaded and printed.

 Physical copies of the draw will not be given out.

-There will be multiple monitors at the event showing the draw.
+There will be multiple monitors at the event showing the live draw.

 -